Faculty

 Juan Mendoza

-• Assistant Professor of Molecular Engineering in the UChicago Pritzker School of Molecular Engineering and in the Department of Biochemistry and Molecular Biology
+• Assistant Professor of Molecular Engineering and Senior Advisor to the Dean for Equity, Diversity, and Inclusion in the UChicago Pritzker School of Molecular Engineering, and Assistant Professor in the Department of Biochemistry and Molecular Biology

 • Research and Scholarly Interests: Protein Engineering, Structural Biology, Computational Biology, Immunology, Cell Signaling